 Council of Smaller Enterprises (COSE) and the Institute for Market Transformation (IMT) are currently working together and collaborating with the Cleveland 2030 District throughout the greater Cleveland area to help commercial buildings save money and energy by connecting landlords and tenants around energy efficiency—particularly when it comes to the lease.
-As part of this effort, COSE and IMT collaborated with Cleveland marketing studio and COSE member, Kiwi Creative, to develop a brand new infographic which shows the transformation of an average building into a high-performing one resulting from green leasing language put into action.

 The infographic highlights some key examples of energy-saving clauses that are typically included in a green lease, also known as an energy aligned lease, including; regularly commissioning building systems, installing advanced lighting controls and motion sensors, sub metering spaces, and training asset and leasing managers about green building benefits.

 For a better look, click the image below.

 What is a green lease?